davo/awesome-react-framer-x/readme.md

 This is an awesome list with links to courses, tutorials & videos to learn everything about [React](https://reactjs.org/) and [ES6](https://tc39.github.io/ecma262/).

-## Why React & ES6?

-**[Framer X](https://framer.com/x) Beta** will roll out starting August 1st.
-FX will be powered by `React`.
-Allowing to use actual `ES6` & `Typescript` code on our projects.
-This also promotes reusability, by adding existing React components & libraries to your workflow or creating and publishing new components on the Design Store.
+## What's Framer X

+[Framer X](https://framer.com/x) is a powerful Interaction Design tool.
+A Beta Program started on August 1st to try and give feedback to the team.
+Please read the **[Official Documentation](https://framer.gitbook.io/framer/)**.

+Beta I comes with a new Design Store of reusable UI components (powered by NPM).
+On the store you will find a collection of interactive design & code components such as maps, random image generators, video and audio players, Design System Kits (iOS & Android) and more.

+React components for Framer X Beta 1 **will only support `TypeScript`**. `ES6` support is expected for the final release.

 If you want to get started with React:

-- [React Docs](https://reactjs.org/docs/getting-started.html) - Make sure to checkout the new React Docs.
+- [React Docs](https://reactjs.org/docs/getting-started.html) - Make sure to check out the new React Docs.
 It's an overview of the most useful resources including the [Intro to React](https://reactjs.org/tutorial/tutorial.html) tutorial.
 - [React for Designers](http://reactfordesigners.com/), made by [@zach\_\_johnston](https://twitter.com/zach__johnston), a quick guide to help you avoid the option paralysis.

-### Framer X
+### From Framer Studio to Framer X

 <details>
 <summary><b>What we know so far</b></summary>

-- [x] `coffeeScript` will not be part of Framer X.
+- [x] `CoffeeScript` will not be supported on Framer X.
-- [x] Framer X will be entirely based on `ES6` and `React`.
+- [x] Code based components will support `Typescript` on Beta 1.
+Plain `ES6` will be supported on the final release.
 - [x] `Framer.js` will be ported into a set of `React` helpers for animation, gestures and interpolation.
 It will be open source.
-- [x] Code based components will support `ES6` and/or `Typescript`.
-- [ ] CSS-in-JS for code components via `stijl` & [`glamor`](https://github.com/threepointone/glamor) _unconfirmed_.
+- [x] React offers a variety of methods to add CSS to a code component, some of this methods are supported on Beta I.
-- [x] Framer X will not have a code editor.
-You can use any code editor of our choice.
+- [x] Framer X will not include a code editor like Framer Studio.
+Learn more about [how to setup and customize](https://github.com/framer/FramerXDocs/tree/688689a9ac4f47d06eb9e17a32bb7aab6666eca4/application#setup-and-workflow) a code editor.
+- To publish packages on the new Design Store is recommended to edit a `readme.md` file.
+Github has a comprehensive [Intro to `Markdown`](https://guides.github.com/features/mastering-markdown/).
   </details>

 ## Table of Contents